by Paul Hiebert, some minor editing by Howard Culbertson

 Space is another silent language that communicates ideas and feelings.
 According to Hall, people in the U.S. use physical distance to communicate social distance.
 In casual situations they feel free, even obliged, to speak to persons within about twelve feet of themselves; therefore, they readily introduce themselves to strangers next to them in buses and planes.
 On the other hand, people outside this "social zone" can be ignored as if they were merely part of the scenery.

-REALITY AND MORALITY Cultural differences are found not only at the level of behavior but exist also in the basic assumptions people make about the nature of the world around them and in their concepts of right and wrong.
-An example of this is the differences between the American and Indian views of life.
+Cultural differences are found not only at the level of behavior but also in the basic assumptions people make about the nature of the world around them and in their concepts of right and wrong.
+An example of this is the difference between the American and Indian views of life.
 (See Figure 2.5.)

 Many North Americans divide words for different forms of life (dogs, cows, demons, flies, people, sharks) into five or six general categories.
 At the top are supernatural beings: gods, spirits, angels, demons, nymphs, and so on.
 Even those North Americans who do not believe in the existence of such beings have words and a place in their conceptual scheme for them.
 In other words, for some people, the set of supernatural beings is a null set.